CPW42/Learning_Journal/README.md

 https://github.com/CPW42/UnityProjectJoao/tree/Version2Prototype

-if you see that tere are two braches, the one called "Main" one is a outdated version of the prototype the one called "Version"Prototype" is the current version.
+If you see that tere are two braches, the one called "Main" one is a outdated version of the prototype the one called "Version"Prototype" is the current version.

 # Dates and Info: